Accueil > Issues > Page 3

 Authors: Dominique Sirois-Rouleau | Artists: Chloé Beaulac

-[Winter 2021] Dominique Sirois-Rouleau [Excerpt] Chosen to take part in the Missions photographiques des Laurentides project,1 Chloé Beaulac set herself the objective of finding the family cottage that had been part of her childhood.
+[Winter 2021] Dominique Sirois-Rouleau Chosen to take part in the Missions photographiques des Laurentides project,1 Chloé Beaulac set herself the objective of finding the family cottage that had been part of her childhood.
 This quest motivated the month-long residency, during which her recollections tied to the Laurentian landscape were confronted with reality.
-For days, […]
+For days, she […]

 Alain Lefort, Résonance des silences — Yannick Marcoux, The Pixel: A Fragile Mirage